jhlee0667/MSET/README.md

 - Probe optimization
 - Scan position optimization

 For the detail, please see the paper: J. Lee, M. Lee, Y.K.
-Park, C. Ophus, and Y. Yang, Multislice Electron Tomography Using Four-dimensional Scanning Electron Microscopy, *Physical Review Applied* (accepted), arXiv:2210.12636.
+Park, C. Ophus, and Y. Yang, Multislice Electron Tomography Using Four-dimensional Scanning Electron Microscopy, Phys.
+Rev. Appl.
+19, 054062 (2023).

 This reconstruction method requires much computaional resources.
 Please check the GPU memory and computation time if you want to increase volume size.